A Quick Example (NOT Hellow World!)

 #### Run SPMD code in an interactive mode: (Master/Worker)

-For OpenMPI, you need a file .Rprofile
+For OpenMPI, you need a file .Rprofile in the working directory

 or your home directory.
 This file can be copied from the installed